MetaMask/metamask-docs/snaps/features/custom-ui/dialogs.md

 To display an alert that can only be acknowledged, call [`snap_dialog`](../../reference/snaps-api.md#snap_dialog) with `type: "alert"`.
-The following example displays custom UI alerting the user that something happened in the system:
+The following example displays custom UI that alerts the user when something happens in the system:

 ```javascript title="index.js"
 import { panel, text, heading } from "@metamask/snaps-sdk";